 Nominations will be judged by a panel of staff appropriate to the award.

-Decisions will be ratified by the School Executive Team and announced on
+Decisions will be ratified by the School Executive and announced at the

 Citizenship and Leadership

 Awarded to students who have shown outstanding citizenship attributes

 including commitment, responsibility and pride in the school.
 They have

 been actively involved in school life.
 Teachers may also nominate students

 Australian Defence Force 'Long Tan' Leadership and Citizenship